MarinaFroes/Event_Planner/MyJourney.md

 To start a React app, the [Thinking in React](https://reactjs.org/docs/thinking-in-react.html) section of the React Documentation suggest you to follow these steps:

 #### Break the UI into a component hierarchy:
- Draw boxes around components and subcomponents based on the single responsibility principle.Considering you already have a wireframe, it will be really easy for you to do this step.
-But if you have already had created a few react apps before, maybe you don’t need to actually draw the boxes, you can just visualize it and maybe scratch a component tree
+ Draw boxes around components and subcomponents based on the single responsibility principle.
+Considering you already have a wireframe, it will be really easy for you to do this step.
+But if you have had created a few react apps before, maybe you don’t need to actually draw the boxes, you can just visualize it and maybe scratch a component tree.

 #### Build a static version in React:
 Don’t use state at all, only hard-coded info passed via props and styles.
 When I did this step, I didn’t add Redux right away, I just created the pages for each of my previously defined Figma layout.
 But I did include React Router Dom on this step to make it easier to browse to different pages while coding and had to include Typescript because I used the create-react-app with the flag -—typescript.